-The titular smiling lieutenant is Niki, played by Maurice chevalier, as a Viennese army officer, dutifully dedicated to a life of philandering.
-After the movie’s exposition, to which we shall shortly attend, Niki begins a passionate affair with Franzi (Claudette Colbert), the leader of an all-girl orchestra (“The Viennese Swallows”).
-Devoted above all else to sexual conquests, Niki steals Franzi from a friend who asked for his assistance in courting her, and after a lovely evening spent together playing music, Franzi stays for breakfast – and it is suggested this is an exception not only for her, but also for him.
-This might just be the real thing.
-The plot kicks off when Ana, (Miriam Hopkins), the only daughter of a king of a tiny (made up) mittle Europa country (Flausenthurm, with an H!) and a distant cousin of the emperor Franz Josef, intercepts a gesture, a smile and a wink of the eye, intended by our poor lieutenant for his girl Franzi.
+The titular smiling lieutenant is Niki, a Viennese army officer, played by Maurice Chevalier, who is dutifully dedicated to a life of philandering.
+After the movie’s exposition, to which we shall turn shortly, Niki begins a passionate affair with Franzi (Claudette Colbert), the leader of an all-female orchestra (The Viennese Swallows”).
+Devoted above all else to sexual conquests, Niki steals Franzi from a friend who had asked for his assistance in wooing her, and after a lovely evening spent together playing music, Franzi stays for breakfast – and it is suggested that this is an exception not only for her, but also for him.
+This might just be ‘the real thing’.
+The plot thickens when Ana (Miriam Hopkins), the only daughter of the king of a tiny (made up) European country (Flausenthurm, with an H!) and a distant cousin of the emperor Franz Josef, intercepts a gesture, a smile and a wink of the eye, intended by the lieutenant for his girl, Franzi.
 This inappropriate gesture becomes a public scandal, and Niki is summoned to the palace to face the offended parties, the king and his daughter.
-When Niki explains he smiled and winked because he could not resist the beauty of the girl, Ana, thinking he is speaking about her is flattered, and Niki soon finds himself forced to marry her.
-The whole thing is sealed with a kiss on his cheeks from the emperor himself.
-Dutybound, he obeys, but he has to draw the line somewhere – he will be princess Ana’s husband only in title, but not in substance – there will be no sex.
-When Franzi passes through town (Flausenthurm) with her orchestra the affair with Niki is rekindled.
-One day Franzi is brought by a police officer to the palace, a common practice between her and Niki, and so, expecting to meet her lover, she is instead confronted by his embittered wife.
-The unavoidable confrontation soon turns into an apprenticeship of sorts, in which Franzi transfers to Ana her carnal knowledge, with the advice – and song – jazz up your lingerie.
-Franzi leaves, explaining to Ana she shouldn’t feel bad for her, as Niki was always already lost to her: “Girls who start with breakfast don’t usually stay for supper...”, she says in bitter acceptance of her fate.
-With this departure, and the elimination of Franzi from the picture, Ana seems to have lost her innocence, and gained the wisdom of sexual experience.
-As could be expected, Ana then puts the recently acquired knowledge to work, seducing her husband and finally ‘realizing’ their marriage.
-After a nuanced scene of subtle seduction, the movie ends with Chevalier singing a second version of his opening song, which we will now take a look at.
+When Niki explains that he smiled and winked because he could not resist the beauty of the girl, Ana, thinking he is speaking about her, is flattered, and Niki soon finds himself forced into marrying her.
+The whole thing is sealed with a kiss on both cheeks from the emperor himself.
+Dutybound, he obeys, but he has to draw the line somewhere – he will be Princess Ana’s husband in title only, but not in substance – there will be no sexual relationship.
+When Franzi passes through town (Flausenthurm) with her orchestra, Niki manages to find a way of discreetly rekindling their affair: each time he wishes to see her, he sends a police officer to ‘arrest’ her and bring her to him.
+One day, Franzi is escorted by a police officer to the palace, but instead of finding her lover there, she is instead confronted by his embittered wife.
+The unavoidable confrontation soon turns into an apprenticeship of sorts, in which Franzi shares her carnal knowledge with Ana, with the advice – and song – jazz up your lingerie.
+Franzi leaves, assuring Ana that she should not feel bad for her, as Niki was always already lost to her: “Girls who start with breakfast don’t usually stay for supper...”, she says, in bitter acceptance of her fate.
+With this departure, and the elimination of Franzi from the picture, Ana seems to have lost her innocence and gained the wisdom of sexual experience.
+As expected, Ana then puts this recently acquired knowledge to work, seducing her husband and finally consummating their marriage.
+After a nuanced scene of subtle seduction, the movie ends with Chevalier singing a second version of his opening song, which we will now examine.

-What’s in the frame?
+What is in the frame?
 The Lubitsch touch between elegance and vulgarity